Christmas flavors are the season’s unsung heroes.

 For a genuinely nostalgic Christmas flavor, consider harkening back to the days of yore with sugar plums.
 These delicious Christmas candies are simple sugar balls, often containing a splash of spice.

 Traditional sugar plums didn’t contain any fruit.
 They were hard candies made mostly of sugar.
-However, over the ages, the name has shifted to include a variety of confectionaries, often made with chocolate, fruit, nuts, spices, and sugar.
+However, over the ages, the name has shifted to include a variety of confections, often made with chocolate, fruit, nuts, spices, and sugar.

 White Chocolate

 White chocolate is a decadent treat all year, but the flavor explodes in popularity around Christmas.
-The smooth confection pairs well with peppermint creating the perfect mocha or the delightful pleasure of peppermint bark.
+The smooth confection pairs well with peppermint, creating the perfect mocha or the delightful pleasure of peppermint bark.

 Consider rolling your white chocolate-covered pretzels in smashed candy canes for the perfect salty-sweet combination.